"I never knew who my parents were or even what they looked like. I guess I got into genetics because I wanted to figure out why I'm the way I am."

-My Hair Came Out Blond: According to Yoji Shinkawa, Liquid Snake was originally dark-haired, just like Solid Snake.
-However, it ended up bleached to blond as a consequence of his time as a Prisoner of War, because of the sun's intense rays within the Iraqi desert.
-Interestingly, Solid Snake was originally going to be a natural blond, too; hence his lighter hair color in the briefing videos.
+My Hair Came Out Blond: According to Yoji Shinkawa, Liquid was originally dark-haired, just like Snake.
+However, it ended up bleached to blond as a consequence of his time as a POW, because of the sun's intense rays within the Iraqi desert.
+Interestingly, Snake was originally going to be a natural blond, too; hence his lighter hair color in the briefing videos.

-Psychopathic Manchild: Assuming Ocelot's fake possession portrayal of Liquid is valid, Liquid seems to qualify under this trope.
+Psychopathic Manchild: Assuming Ocelot's fake possession portrayal of Liquid is valid, Liquid seems to qualify under this.

 Social Darwinist: He believes that peoples' genes are all that matter in regards to fate or their future.
-Ironically, this actually has little to do with his actual plot (it was closer to a Warriors Heaven.)
+Ironically, this actually has little to do with his actual plot (it was closer to a Warrior Heaven).

 Book Ends: Ocelot is the first and last boss of the "Solid Snake Saga".

-Breakout Villain: Very few people who finished the first Metal Gear Solid when it came out expected him to be anything more than Solidus Snake's lackey in the sequel.
+Breakout Villain: Very few people who finished the original Metal Gear Solid when it came out expected him to be anything more than Solidus's lackey in the sequel.

-Cats Are Mean: This is more evident in Snake Eater, where Young Ocelot imitates an ocelot's growl to summon his men.
+Cats Are Mean: This is more evident in Metal Gear Solid 3, where Young Ocelot imitates an ocelot's growl to summon his men.
 About the nicest thing you can say for Ocelot is that he believes in a fair fight, as jungle cats "prefer to hunt alone."
-Needless to say, this stands in contrast to Big Boss/Snake's fondness for dogs.
+Needless to say, this stands in contrast to Big Boss/Snake's cheap tactics and fondness for dogs.

-Double Reverse Quadruple Agent: Over the course of the series he's worked for CIA, NSA, KGB, GRU, Colonel Volgin, FOXHOUND, rogue FOXHOUND, Colonel Gurlukuvich, Solidus Snake and the Patriots while not really working for any of them.
-Metal Gear Solid 4 reveals his true allegiance was to Big Boss ever since MGS3.
+Double Reverse Quadruple Agent: Over the course of the series, he's worked for the NSA, CIA, KGB, GRU, Colonel Volgin, FOXHOUND, rogue FOXHOUND, Colonel Gurlukovich, Solidus Snake and the Patriots while not really working for any of them.
+Metal Gear Solid 4 reveals his true allegiance was to Big Boss ever since Metal Gear Solid 3.

-The Dragon: To Liquid, Solidus and Volgin respectively in the first three games.
+The Dragon: Serves as the right hand man to Liquid, Solidus and Volgin respectively over the first three games.

 Dragon Ascendant: He's the Big Bad in the fourth game, with Vamp as his Dragon.
-Everything that we see him do from the first Solid onwards is his attempts to destroy the Patriots and fulfill Big Boss's wishes.
+Everything that we see him do from the original Metal Gear Solid onwards is his attempts to destroy the Patriots and fulfill Big Boss's wishes.

-The Gunfighter Wannabe: Throughout MGS3, he always tries a little bit too hard to impress people with tricks like spinning and juggling revolvers, and usually gets slapped down for it.
+The Gunfighter Wannabe: Throughout Metal Gear Solid 3, he always tries a little bit too hard to impress people with tricks like spinning and juggling revolvers, and usually gets slapped down for it.